speedyswordpail/Polynomial-divsion/info.md

       int[] coeff1 = new int[expon1 + 1];
       String poly1 = "";

-      System.out.println("Enter the coefficients of the polynomial starting with the coefficient next to the largest exponent");
+      System.out.println("Enter the coefficients of the first polynomial from left to right");
       for (int a = coeff1.length - 1; a >= 0; a--)
       {
          System.out.print(poly1);